 Genesis 1

-For the word of God is living and active.
+And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.
+Genesis 2:7For the word of God is living and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.
 Hebrews 4:12

 And my God will meet all your needs according to the riches of his glory in Christ Jesus.
 Philippians 4:19